 Yet it doesn’t have to be this way.

 We can design a different system for ourselves that makes money while respecting the rights of workers and the environment, and produces beautiful and conscientious garments.

-Slow fashion is about designing, producing, consuming and living better.
+Smart fashion is about designing, producing, consuming and living better.

 Clothes are for life, not just for Christmas.